Gender and gender identity

 Changing gender markers and names

-Your birth certificate: Changing your gender
+Your birth certificate: Changing your sex

 How do I change my sex on my birth certificate?